tbklang/documentation/docs/language/35-conditionals.md

 ```

 In the case the conditions are not true for any of the `if` or `else if`
-branches then "default" code can be run in the `else` branch as such:
+branches then “default” code can be run in the `else` branch as such:

 ``` d
 int val = 2;